 The worldwide presence of the Company reduces its overall exposure to seasonality and its subsequent influence on business activity.
-The first quarter tends to become weaker year on year, this trend being increasingly apparent in a context of restrictions in the budget of the Company's clients operating in the mining industry.
 In West Africa, most of the Company's operations are suspended between July and October due to the rainy season.
 In Canada, seasonal slow periods occur during the winter freeze and spring thaw or break-up periods.
 Depending on the latitude, this can occur anytime from October until late December (freezing) and from mid-April through to mid-June (break-up).
 Operations at mining sites continue throughout the year.
 Russia is also affected by the winter period during which operations are suspended.
 In Asia Pacific and in South America, where the Company operates exclusively in the Mining segment, a seasonal slowdown in activity occurs around year-end during the vacation period.
 Certain contracts are also affected in Chile in July and August when the winter season peaks.